Japan–South Korea relations: Cultural exchange

 In spite of the many disputes that are negatively affecting the relations between the two nations, both enjoy cultural exchanges with each other.

 From South Korea to Japan

 A Korean television series entitled Winter Sonata, which first appeared in Japan in April 2003, became a runaway hit in Japan, and has often been identified as a landmark in South Korean-Japanese cultural exchange.
 The female K-pop artist BoA is one of the most popular singers in Japan with six consecutive albums topping the Billboard charts.

 In more recent years various K-pop acts, including Super Junior, TVXQ, Choshinsung, Big Bang, Kara, Girls' Generation, 2PM, and later Twice, BTS and Red Velvet, have made their debuts in Japan, and these groups have contributed to the rebirth of the Korean Wave in Japan.
 Kara, Girls' Generation and Twice, in particular, have been topping numerous charts and awards in Japan.
+My Too Perfect Sons, My Husband Got a Family, Once Again, When Life Gives You Tangerines, The Glory, High Kick!, High Kick Through the Roof and other Korean Television shows are imported to Japan and are also popularised in Japan.